jokeyrhyme/npm-bin-ava-tester.js/README.md

 - already tested (or otherwise compatible) with [ava](https://github.com/avajs/ava)

-This package exports a single function that conveniently initialises some basic tests for you:
+This package exports a single function that conveniently initialises some basic tests for you to ensure that:

-- ensures you have at least a basic package.json file
+- you have at least a basic package.json file

-- ensures your package.json file has valid "bin" references
+- your package.json file has valid "bin" references

+- your "bin" files are executable

 ## Usage